The Climate Book

 This short blog focuses in on Australian bushfires and floods.
-It is updated in late 2022 when much of the east coast of Australia (as well as Tasmania), is being challenged by unrelenting La Nina influenced floods.
 Whilst the majority of examples relate to bushfires, the principles behind them apply equally to floods (as well as to other Australian hazards such as tropical cyclones and drought).
 This blog is written by Chris Piper, an Australian-based Global Humanitarian Practitioner (GHP) and Teacher/Trainer/Facilitator.
-With regards Australian bushfires and floods he has been involved in coordinating volunteer recovery responses to the 2009 Victorian bushfires and 2011 floods, as well as acting as Bushfire Recovery Adviser (BRA) to the Baptist Union of Victoria (BRA) following the 2020/2021 bushfires.
+From 2010-2022 he was a lecturer on the Charles Sturt University (CSU) Emergency Management program, and in the 1990’s was involved in the review of the Municipal Emergency Management Plans (MEMPs) in two local coastal council areas south of Geelong.
+With regards Australian bushfires and floods he has been involved in coordinating church-led volunteer recovery responses to the 2009 Victorian bushfires and 2011 floods, as well as acting as Bushfire Recovery Adviser (BRA) to the Baptist Union of Victoria (BRA) following the 2019/2020 bushfires.
+He also teaches on different aspects of bushfire recovery work on the TorqAid Participatory Disaster Risk Management (PDRM) program.

 The Disaster Risk Management (DRM) Diagrammatic Framework is a very useful approach to better understanding disasters, particularly as they pass through their Normal/Disaster Risk Reduction (DRR), Emergency Response & Recovery Stages.
 See the enclosed article here.